Admissions

 Communication Skills: As appropriate for each stage of their education, student pharmacists must be able to communicate effectively and efficiently in oral and written English, to hear, and to listen to patients in order to elicit information; describe changes in mood, activity, and posture, and perceive verbal as well as non-verbal communications.
 Students must also communicate effectively and efficiently in oral and written English, to hear, and to listen to faculty, staff, other health care professionals, and preceptors.
 Communication includes not only speech, but also reading, writing, hearing, and computer literacy.
 They must be capable of completing professional communication activities in a timely manner.

-Motor: Student pharmacists must have the coordination of muscular movement with accommodation if necessary, to undertake the preparation of all routine forms of medication orders, the use of diagnostic equipment for patient assessment, and the direct delivery of patient therapies.
+Motor: Student pharmacists must have the coordination of muscular movement with accommodation, if necessary, to undertake the preparation of all routine forms of medication orders, the use of diagnostic equipment for patient assessment, and the direct delivery of patient therapies.
 Such actions require coordination of both gross and fine muscular movement, equilibrium, and functional use of the senses of touch and vision.

 Intellectual, Conceptual, Integrative and Quantitative Abilities: As appropriate for each stage of their education, student pharmacists must demonstrate a fundamental and continuing ability to use analytical reasoning to independently and in collaboration with a health care team synthesize knowledge, solve problems and explain health care situations.
 Information must be obtained, retrieved, evaluated and delivered in an efficient and timely manner.
 Students must be able to demonstrate good judgment in patient care and assessment and have the ability to incorporate new and changing information obtained from the practice environment.

 Behavioral and Social Attributes: Student pharmacists must demonstrate professional and ethical demeanor appropriate to their educational level.
 Students must be able to function within the regulatory and institutional limits of the educational environment and modify behaviors based on criticism.
 Students must demonstrate compassion and integrity and a concern for others.
 This requires responsibility for personal action and emotional stability under the stressful conditions that may come from their professional education.
-Individuals with questions or concerns about their ability to meet these standards are encouraged to contact the Associate Dean for Student Affairs and Diversity.

 Pharm.D.
 Program Prerequisite Course Requirements